mirjunaid26/graph-signal-processing/1_gsp_sandryhaila_and_moura_2014/README.md

-# Graph Signal Processing - Sandryhaila & Moura 2014 Reproduction
+# Big Data Analysis with Signal Processing on Graphs: Representation and Processing of Massive Data Sets with Irregular Structure by A. Sandryhaila and J. M. F. Moura (IEEE Signal Processing Magazine, 2014)

 This repository contains a comprehensive Python implementation reproducing the key concepts from the seminal paper: